 The weather was windy with some showers now and then.
-Table top mountain looms in the distance, with it’s upright sides and flat top hidden completely and then visible again as the clouds pass rapidly over it.
+Table Mountain looms in the distance, with its upright sides and flat top hidden completely by clouds and then visible again as the clouds pass rapidly over it.

 We were reluctant to go at first, but our guide convinced us that it would be inspiring.
 We didn’t want to make the people who live in these locations feel like we were invading their privacy.
 We were wrong to think that.

 Like any neighborhood, there is a different level of wealth from one family to the next.
 We went to the child care facilities that these people have created and saw many well cared for children doing their studies and studying us.
-My wife and I were both glad that we had gone there.
+My wife and I were both glad that we had visited there.

-These were spots where sailing ships would purchase some of their food stuffs.
+These were spots where sailing ship’s cook would purchase some of their food stuffs.
 There were gardens here filled with fruits and vegetables, and fresh water could be found here as well.
-Most, if not all sea ports had these facilities for the ships that sailed into them with items for trade.
+Most, if not all sea ports had these facilities for the ships that sailed into them along with items for trade.

 Look closely below.
 Do you see what I see?